20 Best Dating App Opening Lines

-“Hey.”
+"Hey."
 Surprisingly, of all the dating app opening lines you can try, this one is thought by many to be an effective way of intriguing another humanoid enough to provoke a meeting.
-I sometimes wonder what the senders of opening lines like “hey” “hi” or “what’s up?” are trying to get across.
+I sometimes wonder what people who think things like "hey" "hi" or "what's up?" are good opening lines are trying to get across.
 Are they attempting to convey how supremely chill they are?
-That they are so busy living life to the max that they simply haven’t got the time to be charming?
-Or maybe they’ve just managed to convince themselves that their profile is so awesome that it speaks for itself.
-Sound familiar?
-Then learn the 11 Worst Dating App Message Mistakes Men Make before you go any further.
+That they are so busy living life to the max that they simply haven't got the time to be charming?
+Or maybe they've just managed to convince themselves that their profile is so awesome that it speaks for itself.

 What I do know is that a mono or disyllabic opening lines like those listed above are highly unlikely to get a response.
 I know that because this was one of the findings discovered by dating app Hinge when it conducted a month-long study, analyzing data from its users.
-We’ve taken some other learnings that have been turned up since dating apps became a thing, mixed in some expert opinion and a little common sense, and came up with the best and surest opening-gambit strategies that will ensure you score an IRL date.
-Trust us: these are far less banal and far more likely to result in you having an honest-to-goodness interaction with a special someone.
+We've taken some other learnings that have turned up since dating apps became a thing, mixed in some expert opinion and a little common sense, and came up with the best opening lines that will ensure you score an IRL date.
+Trust us: these good opening lines are far less banal and far more likely to result in you having an honest-to-goodness interaction with a special someone.
 And for more great dating tips, check out the 7 ways to reignite your romance in your 40s.

 In their 2015 online dating study published in Evidence-Based Medicine researchers Khalid Khan and Sameer Chaudhry noted that: "People almost always see themselves as unique."
 That means that people are more likely to have react positively when an opening message picks up on one of the more remarkable factoids stashed in their profile.
 Pick up on what they're putting down and use it as a jumping off point.
 Here are two great examples: